Tailored • £16–24k per cohort

 Every engagement has a defined end.
 Extension is your choice, never my pitch.

-I leave.
-The capability stays.
-If you want a consultant who embeds for eighteen months, I am the wrong person.
+I leave, and it keeps running.
+If you want a consultant who moves in for eighteen months, I am the wrong person — the whole point is that you don't need me.

 Most AI training is delivered by people who have never shipped AI.
 The cohort material comes from building and running production systems, and you can check that: